Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

 a change from $\{\frac\partial{\partial t_0}, \frac\partial{\partial t}\}$ to the idempotents, a multiplication by a diagonal matrix and the change back from the idempotents to $\{\frac\partial{\partial t_0}, \frac\partial{\partial t}\}$.
 So we see that the upper left block of $\tilde\Psi'$ has the form

 where

 which are holomorphic along the discriminant. \end{proof}

-We can repeat this setup for any other $N$-dimensional Frobenius manifold satisfying the assumptions, in particular, as we will assume from now on, for any Frobenius manifold underlying an $N$-dimensional convergent CohFT $\Omega^2$, such as an extension of the theory of the $A_2$-singularity to $N$ dimensions using the construction of Example~\ref{ex:extend} repeatedly.
-By using the coordinates $t, t_0, u_{\ge 3}$ we can identify a small neighborhood of $p$ with a small neighborhood of the origin of the convergent CohFT.
+We can repeat this setup for any other $N$-dimensional Frobenius manifold satisfying the assumptions of Theorem~\ref{thm:localext}, in particular, as we will assume from now on, for any Frobenius manifold $M^2$ underlying an $N$-dimensional convergent CohFT $\Omega^2$, such as an extension of the theory of the $A_2$-singularity to $N$ dimensions using the construction of Example~\ref{ex:extend} repeatedly.
+Our main strategy in order to prove Theorem~\ref{thm:localext} is to show that a local extension $\Omega^1$ can be obtained from $\Omega^2$ by the action of a holomorphic $R$-matrix and a holomorphic shift.

+For this, we first use the coordinates $t, t_0, u_{\ge 3}$ to identify a small neighborhood of $p$ with a small neighborhood of the origin of $M^2$.
 Let us shrink $M$ accordingly.
 Notice that this isomorphism of complex manifolds, if the third roots in \eqref{eq:basiscohft} have been chosen compatibly, amounts, outside of the discriminant, to identifying their canonical coordinates.
 We accordingly identify normalized idempotents and thereby the tangent spaces that they span.
 This identification preserves the metric but not the quantum product structure.
-In particular, the basis change $\Psi_2$ from the normalized idempotent basis to a flat basis of the CohFT in general does not agree with $\Psi_1$.
+In particular, the basis change $\Psi_2$ from the normalized idempotent basis to a basis of flat vector fields on $M^2$ in general does not agree with $\Psi_1$.
 We set $\tilde \Psi_2 = \Psi_2 \Psi_0^{-1}$, which by Lemma~\ref{lem:basischange} is also holomorphic along $D$.

-\begin{lem} There exists a symplectic solution $R_1$ of the flatness equation \eqref{eq:RDE} for $\Psi_1$ such that if $R_2$ denotes the solution of \eqref{eq:RDE} for $\Psi_2$ used for reconstructing the CohFT, the endomorphism $R_1 R_2^{-1}$ is holomorphic (under the identifications we have made above). \end{lem} \begin{proof} For this proof let $R_1$ and $R_2$ denote $R$-matrices written in the basis of normalized idempotents instead of the underlying endomorphism valued power series.
+The following lemma constructs the holomorphic $R$-matrix we will use in the construction of $\Omega^1$ from $\Omega^2$. \begin{lemma} There exists a symplectic solution $R_1$ of the flatness equation \eqref{eq:RDE} for $\Psi_1$ such that if $R_2$ denotes the solution of \eqref{eq:RDE} for $\Psi_2$ used for reconstructing the CohFT $\Omega^2$, the endomorphism $R_1 R_2^{-1}$ is holomorphic (under the identifications we have made above). \end{lemma} \begin{proof} For this proof let $R_1$ and $R_2$ denote the $R$-matrices written in the basis of normalized idempotents instead of the underlying endomorphism valued power series.
 We set

 where $\Psi_0$ is as in \eqref{eq:Psi0}.
 We can write the flatness equations \eqref{eq:RDE} as

 If $R := \tilde R_1 \tilde R_2^{-1}$, these two differential equations combine to

 By Lemma~\ref{lem:basischange} it is enough to show that there is a solution $R$ of \eqref{eq:mixed} all of whose entries are holomorphic along the discriminant and which satisfies the symplectic condition.